Socorro (CPTM)

-Socorro is a train station on ViaMobilidade Line 9-Emerald, located in the district of Santo Amaro in São Paulo.
+Socorro is a train station on ViaMobilidade Linhas 8 e 9 Line 9-Emerald, located in the district of Santo Amaro in São Paulo.

 History

 The original Socorro station was opened by EFS on 11 November 1960.
 In the 1970s, it was demolished so a new one could be constructed, which was reopened on 4 May 2000, in a different location, by CPTM.